 CDC has instructions to doctors on filling out death certificates, but there are weaknesses, especially for the minority of patients who die without a recent doctor visit.

-Average Years of Life Remaining, by Age, US Population, 2014
+Average Years of Life Remaining, at Each Age, US Population, 2014

 The C statistic is an estimate, from a research project on particular patients, how often an index is more accurate than chance.
 Values range from 0.50 (no better than chance) to 1.00 (always right).
 C statistics for different groups of patients are in supplementary tables 1-4 of Yurkovich et al. (2015) Journal of Clinical Epidemiology. v.68(1):3–14.
 "A systematic review identifies valid comorbidity indices derived from administrative health data."
 Details of how big the errors are may be found in the original studies, listed by Yurkovich et al.